KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/gateways.md

 ## Introduction

-The Gateway Fluidity module allows the user to facilitate, manage, and trade tokenized representations of foreign blockchain assets.
+The Gateway Antara module allows the user to facilitate, manage, and trade tokenized representations of foreign blockchain assets.

 For example, a user is able to deposit their real-world BTC into a monitored address on the Bitcoin blockchain.
 Then, on the `gateways` Smart Chain, the ownership of this BTC is tokenized.
 Only the owner of the token has the right to withdraw the BTC to a chosen address.
 The user that made the deposit can use the token either for asset trading, or for other creative purposes.